RSIG supports student research through the following Conference Day Awards:

 - Are either currently or within the previous calendar year were enrolled in a college or university from any discipline (e.g., Nursing, Education, Psychology, Behavioural Science, etc.).

 - Are an OADD member in good standing.
 Students who are not members must become one when submitting the nomination and supporting materials.
-Please note that there is no charge for a general membership to O.A.D.D.
+Please note the fee for General membership in OADD is $10 per year.

 - Have produced a piece of research in any discipline that has relevance for individuals with developmental disabilities.
 This piece of research can include a major research paper, project, or thesis.
 The nominee must be recognized as the principal researcher and/or first author.